• Skip to primary navigation

 The DivaCup at Rite Aid

 I purchased my DivaCup at my local Rite Aid in Grand Rapids, Michigan.
 It was easy to find on Aisle 8 with the other menstrual care items.
-To find a DivaCup retailer near you, enter your zip code or city and state into The DivaCup’s store finder.
+To find a DivaCup retailer near you, take a look at The DivaCup’s store finder.

 The DivaCup in the menstrual care aisle at Rite Aid